YG-DevOps1/Kubernetes-Command-Line-/README.md

 kubectl get pods -n kube-system kubectl get pods -n kube-system -o wide

-Kubectl controls the Kubernetes Cluster.
-It is one of the key components of Kubernetes which runs on the workstation on any machine when the setup is done.
-It has the capability to manage the nodes in the cluster.

-Kubectl commands are used to interact and manage Kubernetes objects and the cluster.
-In this chapter, we will discuss a few commands used in Kubernetes via kubectl.

 kubectl annotate − It updates the annotation on a resource.

 $kubectl annotate [--overwrite] (-f FILENAME | TYPE NAME) KEY_1=VAL_1 ...